luxfi/docs/docs/nodes/run/with-installer/managing-luxd.md

 ---
 tags: [Nodes]
-description: In this tutorial, you'll learn how to manage your LuxGo node.
+description: In this tutorial, you'll learn how to manage your Luxd node.
-sidebar_label: Managing LuxGo
+sidebar_label: Managing Luxd
 sidebar_position: 2
 ---

-# Managing LuxGo
+# Managing Luxd

 ## Stopping and Starting the Node

-To stop LuxGo, run:
+To stop Luxd, run:

 ```bash
 sudo systemctl stop luxd